Log in

 Durham City Centre is not only the heart of all, but also where many of the central university colleges, such as University College (Castle) and Hatfield College, are located.
 Living here means being surrounded by UNESCO World Heritage sites.
 While rooms here are rare and premium-priced, you are at the absolute heart of Durham’s academic and social tradition.

-• 5-10 min walk to city centre teaching buildings (Arts, Social Sciences)
+• 5-10 min walk to the city centre teaching buildings for Arts and Social Sciences

 • 10-15 min walk to Bailey Colleges